What is maximalist decor?

 Dark interiors are perfect for maximalist and eclectic interior styles to give your space that warm and cozy feel.
 To style a dark room, make sure you have plenty of warm lighting with lamps and candles to set the tone.
 Combine with patterned rugs, velvet furniture and leafy plants for a super cozy, eclectic home.

-Bring colour into your kitchen by sprucing up your dining space with a fun colour palette and unique decor finds such as rugs and pendant light.
-We love this blue open plan dining space that leads to the kitchen in a bold and full of character way.
+Bring colour into your kitchen by sprucing up your dining space with a fun colour palette and unique decor finds such as rugs and pendant lights.
+We love this blue open-plan dining space that leads to the kitchen in a bold and full-of-character way.
 Furthermore, keeping your ceilings neutral can create a striking contrast against maximalist decor interiors.

-Maximising on your space doesn’t have to men overspending.
+Maximising on your space doesn’t have to mean overspending.
 The beauty of a maximalist home is finding unique decor that can be presented or up-cycled.

 I am all about budget when I make over a room.
 Like my fire place which cost me £5.00.
 Try carboots, ebay the market place.upcycle gives my room a personal touch and stops new builds looking to boxy.
 Don’t be afraid to add colour to your home it lifts your mood and makes you cheerful.myhomeovertherainbow

-Give your bathroom a complete overhaul by adding simple colours changes, like painting your bathtub, adding textures rugs and plenty of florals.
+Give your bathroom a complete overhaul by adding simple colour changes, like painting your bathtub, adding textures rugs and plenty of florals.

 We can’t get over this gorgeous stained glass window that takes centre stage and really sets the colour scheme of the room allowing for fun shades to creep into the space like orange, purple and green.